Error estimates of time-splitting schemes for nonlinear Klein--Gordon equation with rough data: Time-splitting methods

 and the Strang splitting scheme

 where $\tau>0$ denotes the time step size.
 Equivalently, the Strang splitting scheme (\ref{kgstrang}) can be derived based on the Deuflhard-type exponential integration \cite{Dongcicp}.

 For the error estimate work in the rest of the paper, without loss of generality, we will simply fix the parameters in (\ref{kg}) as $m=1,\ \lambda=-1$, i.e., the defocusing NKG.
+The case where $m=0$ is briefly discussed in Section~\ref{remhighd}.
 We will work on the two-dimensional case, i.e., $d=2$ in (\ref{kg}), and provide remarks about the one-dimensional and three-dimensional cases.
-The two-dimensional defocusing NKG, as known from the literature \cite{Lindjfa}, is locally well-posed for $(z_0,z_1)\in H^s\times H^{s-1}$ with $s>\frac14.$ Our study will therefore be up to a fixed finite time $T>0$ within the maximum lifespan of the solution.
+The two-dimensional defocusing NKG, as known from the literature \cite{Lindjfa}, is locally well-posed for $(z_0,z_1)\in H^s\times H^{s-1}$ with $s>\frac14$.
+Our study will therefore be up to a fixed finite time $T>0$ within the maximum lifespan of the solution.
 We shall carry out the analysis in the next two sections for $s>\frac12$ in the Sobolev space and for $\frac{11}{40}<s\leq\frac{51}{40}$ in Bourgain space.